The Empty Box and Zeroth Maria: Light novels

+The light novels were written by Eiji Mikage with illustrations done by Tetsuo.
+The first volume was released in January 2009 under ASCII Media Works imprint Dengeki Bunko and the novels concluded with the seventh volume in June 2015.
+The series was licensed by English publisher Yen Press in 2016.

 Music

 The Empty Box and Zeroth Maria has two main theme songs: the opening theme "Zero ni Todoke" (ゼロに届け, Reaching the Zeroth) and the ending theme "Ryōkiteki na Eien" (猟奇的な永遠, Bizarre Eternity).
 Both songs were written by Eiji Mikage, sung by En and composed by Kei Fujimiya.
 They were released on April 26, 2015, by Replicaletter.